 5. Don’t be pressured into committing too early to an estimate

-Time is never on a project manager’s side.
+Time is never on a resource manager’s side.
 When under pressure to provide an estimate, resisting the temptation to commit too early is important.
-It’s crucial for project managers to feel confident about their estimates and be able to stand behind them with conviction.
+It’s crucial for resource managers to feel confident about their estimates and be able to stand behind them with conviction.

 In the end, managers and stakeholders will appreciate a well-thought-out estimate that reflects reality, even if it takes a bit longer to produce.
 It’s better to take the time to create an accurate estimate than to rush into a commitment that cannot be met!